-Nicaragua is never on many people’s minds when planning their next vacation, except for those who admire the charm of the off beaten paths and budget travel.
-Unlike many travel destinations in the region such as Panama and Costa Rica, Nicaragua is quite affordable and less touristy.
+Nicaragua is never on many people’s minds when planning their next vacation, except those who admire the charm of the off-beaten paths and budget travel.
+Unlike many travel destinations in the region, such as Panama and Costa Rica, Nicaragua is quite affordable and less touristy.

 But this slowly changing as the country is increasingly becoming a popular tourist spot for many international visitors.

 Nicaragua is truly an ideal destination for adventure-seekers and history buffs with its stunning landscapes, appealing architecture, and rich history.
 It offers everything, from surfing, hiking up active volcanoes, and exploring the lumbering colonial cities.

 Try volcano-boarding at Cerro Negro

 Cerro Negro is among the youngest volcanoes in Central America.
 Its name is derived from the character of its landscape – dark sandy slopes.
 It is pretty active, too, having been erupted several times in recent years.

 Visitors can climb the hill and enjoy the top or board-slide views down the slopes for one of the most exhilarating activities in the country.

 Discover the highest lake island in the world